novojuice/AO-Tips/README.md

 ### Maximise Aircraft Utilisation
 If you are leasing most of your aircraft, consider maximising their hours in the air to distribute the cost of leasing over more flights.

-### Scheduling New Routes
-When scheduling a new route, a list of airports from external sources, such as the Wikipedia page [here](https://en.wikipedia.org/wiki/List_of_busiest_airports_by_passenger_traffic) and [here](https://en.wikipedia.org/wiki/Category:Lists_of_busiest_airports), can be helpful as a starting point.
-However, always verify the sector demand in-game, as the simulation does not reflect reality perfectly.
-Note that the game marks some international airports as domestic.
-Some sectors may have a surprisingly high demand, so look out for them and capitalise on them.
-(Look at ORD-BOS for a taste of what you might be able to find!)

 ## Already Turning a Profit?